New York sell orders in thin trade trigger Shanghai gold rout

-NEW YORK (Reuters) - In early Asian trading hours on Monday, when typically only tens of contracts of gold are traded, investors dumped more than $500 million worth of bullion in New York in four seconds, triggering the market’s biggest rout in years.
+NEW YORK, July 22 (Reuters) - In early Asian trading hours on Monday, when typically only tens of contracts of gold are traded, investors dumped more than $500 million worth of bullion in New York in four seconds, triggering the market’s biggest rout in years.

 The sell-off began when one or more massive sell orders hit the price of gold on the CME Group's Comex futures in New York a tenth of a second after 9:29 a.m. in Shanghai, triggering turnover of almost 5,000 lots of gold in a blink of an eye.
-(For graphic, click reut.rs/1KjLJ7H)
+(Graphic: reut.rs/1KjLJ7H)

 That equates to 13 tonnes of gold, more than typically trades in hours during this time of day, and the selling knocked the price almost $20 to $1,100 per ounce during those four seconds.
 It marked the first leg of a dramatic 60-second sell-off that saw prices sink more than 4 percent to five-year lows.